clemsage/SportsBet/README.md

 ## Overview

 This project provides an end-to-end pipeline for predicting football match results.
-It allows users to load historical match data from the web, preprocess it, train machine learning models, and make predictions on future matches.
+It allows users to load historical match data from the web, preprocess it, train Machine Learning (ML) models, and make predictions on future matches.
 A betting module simulates potential gains based on model predictions.

 The main components of the project include: